 In other words, you know, they can't get you on the underlying crime.

-So what it teaches, I guess everybody else is even though you might be inclined as I normally would be if the FBI wanted my help, I would want to help them.
+So what it teaches, I guess, everybody else is, even though you might be inclined as I normally would be, if the FBI wanted my help, I would want to help them.

-And I'm like and and Corsi's mistake is twofold.
+And Corsi's mistake is twofold.

 He should have said no when he was asked.